GaryChengld/LearningAWS/DAV-C01-preparation.md

 * There are no message limits for storing in SQS, but 'in-flight messages' do have limits.
 Make sure to delete messages after you have processed them.
 There can be a maximum of approximately 120,000 inflight messages (received from a queue by a consumer, but not yet deleted from the queue).

 * Delay queues let you postpone the delivery of new messages to a queue for several seconds, for example, when your consumer application needs additional time to process messages.
 If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period.
 The default (minimum) delay for a queue is 0 seconds.
 The maximum is 15 minutes.

+* Amazon SQS provides short polling and long polling to receive messages from a queue.
+By default, queues use short polling.
+With short polling, Amazon SQS sends the response right away, even if the query found no messages.
+With long polling, Amazon SQS sends a response after it collects at least one available message, up to the maximum number of messages specified in the request.
+Amazon SQS sends an empty response only if the polling wait time expires.

+* Long polling makes it inexpensive to retrieve messages from your Amazon SQS queue as soon as the messages are available.
+Long polling helps reduce the cost of using Amazon SQS by eliminating the number of empty responses (when there are no messages available for a ReceiveMessage request) and false empty responses (when messages are available but aren't included in a response).
+When the wait time for the ReceiveMessage API action is greater than 0, long polling is in effect.
+The maximum long polling wait time is 20 seconds.

 #### API Gateway